GrigLars/IomegaJazZipDrive/README.md

     sr0     11:0    1  1024M  0 rom
     sr1     11:1    1  1024M  0 rom

 It is!
 Still /dev/sdb.
-And now it shows us 96MB of space, which is fine for an empty disk we have mounted.
-What if we manually mount it?
+And now it shows us 74MB of space, which is fine for an disk with some files on it that we have mounted.
+What if we manually mount it as a device like you would for USB or an old floppy?

     user@localtoast-:~$ sudo mount /dev/sdb /zip